 The problem is, only about 20% of the floor was affected and the rest is still in pretty good shape.
 They don’t make the floor anymore so I guess I am looking at a total replacement.
 I hate the thought of all that good wood going in the landfill!

 A: Is this parquet block?
 Tongue and groove, possibly 3/4 thick?
 Have your floor guy put his moisture meter on the floor.
 If it is stable, it can be sanded over.
 If these are blocks and some are damaged you may be able to make your own from 2 1/4 wide strip.

 Related Q: I have tongue and groove, soft pine flooring.
 I had a water leak on a section of the floor.
 The floor did get wet, and after using the shop vac to get the water up the floor starting drying and started producing a cracking sound.
-Now several of the floor boards have risen up along were they come together.
+Now several of the floorboards have risen up along where they come together.
 What can I do to repair them, short of replacing them?